A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Introduction

-\begin{itemize} \item A description of a sound dataset named \emph{Another HEaring AiD scenes Data Set} (AHEAD-DS).
-This dataset was created for the purpose of scene recognition of audiologically relevant environments for hearing devices, which allows comparison of models using a standardised dataset with consistent labels.
-The dataset is released under a permissive licence, in a ready-to-use state, divided into training/validation/testing sets and annotated with the ground truth. \item A description of a ML model called YAMNet+ for sound based scene recognition.
+The motivation for this paper is to address the aforementioned challenges to improve scene recognition.
+In doing so, allow better application of processing strategies to improve the hearing experience for users of hearing devices.
+This paper makes the following three contributions.
+Firstly, a description of a sound dataset named \emph{Another HEaring AiD scenes Data Set} (AHEAD-DS).
+This dataset was created for the purpose of scene recognition of the auditory environment, which allows comparison of models using a standardised dataset with consistent labels.
+The dataset is repacked and refined from several other open source datasets, released under a permissive licence, in a ready-to-use state, divided into training/validation/testing sets and annotated with the ground truth.
+Secondly, a description of a ML model called OpenYAMNet for sound based scene recognition.
 The model can act as a baseline model for further development of sound based scene recognition models.
-The model is released under a permissive licence, including model definitions, training, testing code, and code to convert it into a format deployable to edge devices. \item We implemented YAMNet+, trained it using AHEAD-DS, and presented benchmark results including precision, recall and inference speed.
-We have deployed the model to a smartphone to demonstrate it works on an edge device. \end{itemize}
+The model is released under a permissive licence, including model definitions, training, testing code, and code to convert it into a format deployable to edge devices.
+Finally, benchmark results of an implementation of the OpenYAMNet ML model, trained using AHEAD-DS, including precision, recall and inference speed.
+The ML model was deployed to a smartphone to demonstrate the model's functionality on an edge device.

-This paper is organised as follows.
-The second section presents an overview of existing datasets and audiologically relevant environment labels.
-The third section presents an overview of several sound recognition models.
-The fourth section provides a description of AHEAD-DS and how the dataset was created.
-The fifth section describes the YAMNet+ sound recognition model.
-Section six presents the results of training and testing YAMNet+ using AHEAD-DS.
-Section seven discusses the overall findings of this paper and describes the possible future direction of the research.
-Section eight draws some conclusions.
+The remainder of this paper is organised as follows.
+The remainder of this section presents related work through summaries of existing datasets and ML models.
+The section that follows presents the methods used to create AHEAD-DS and the OpenYAMNet model.
+The section after presents test results.
+The penultimate section discusses the findings of the test results, compares against existing work, and describes the possible future direction of the research.
+The final section draws some conclusions.